compgeolab/xlandsat/doc/indices.rst

-There's some noise in the cloudy areas of both scenes in the northeast but otherwise this plots highlights the area affected by flooding from the dam collapse in bright red at the center.
+There's some noise in the cloudy areas of both scenes in the northeast but otherwise this plots highlights the area affected by flooding from the dam collapse in purple at the center.